Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Random Matrix Theory and Quantum Chaos

 where s is the spacing between neighbouring levels, and the coefficients

 and

-are calculated by normalising $P(s)$ with the mean level spacing fixed to 1~\cite{HaakeF2018QSC}.
-These distributions do not have closed forms for a given Hilbert space dimension $\mathcal{D}$.
-They are generalisations of the results obtained for ensembles of small dimensional matrices, and are exact for $\mathcal{D} = 2$ (see Ref.~\cite{LucaD2016ETH} for further details).
-In appendix~\ref{App:kickedTopStatic}, we discuss the nuances involved in the calculation of level spacing statistics and illustrate them with the quantum kicked top.
+are obtained by normalising $P(s)$ while keeping the mean level spacing fixed to 1~\cite{HaakeF2018QSC}.
+For other Hilbert space dimensions $\mathcal{D}\neq2$, the Wigner-Dyson distributions do not have closed forms, but are generally understood to agree reasonably closely with the $\mathcal{D} = 2$ case at the level of \emph{local} level-spacing fluctuations (see Ref.~\cite{LucaD2016ETH, sandro2016nonlinear} for further details).
+In Appendix~\ref{App:kickedTopStatic}, we discuss the nuances involved with calculating the local level spacing statistics from the full spectrum, and illustrate them with the quantum kicked top.

 It is conjectured by Bohigas-Giannoni-Schmit (BGS conjecture)~\cite{BohigasO1984QCS} that, even for single particle quantum systems that are chaotic in the classical limit, level spacings exhibit Wigner-Dyson statistics.
 For quantum systems with an integrable classical limit, Berry-Tabor conjectured that the level spacings exhibit Poisson statistics~\cite{BerryMV1977LCRS}.
 There are a few counterexamples to both of these conjectures, including: (i) a classically chaotic system without Wigner-Dyson statistics in its quantised spectrum~\cite{BogomolnyEB1992CBAG}, (ii) a 1D integrable system with Wigner-Dyson statistics~\cite{WuHua1990GOES}, and (iii) an integrable system without Poisson statistics~\cite{Casati1985EVI}.
 Additionally, these statistics can be tricky to interpret in a context where the natural classical limit of a quantum system is not clear.
-Therefore, the existence of Wigner-Dyson statistics in level spacings is neither a necessary nor a sufficient condition of quantum chaotic dynamics, but it still is a strong signature of quantum chaos.
+Therefore, the existence of Wigner-Dyson statistics in level spacings is neither a necessary nor a sufficient condition of quantum chaotic dynamics, but is still a strong signature of quantum chaos.